Outstanding colleague support right from the start with our bespoke induction

 With a strong background in training, and after recently finishing an apprenticeship in learning and development with us, Steph contributes to the valuable training we provide to our colleagues.

-“The training delivered during those three weeks is absolutely crucial for the successful opening of a new home.”
-Steph explains.
+“The training delivered during those three weeks is absolutely crucial for the successful opening of a new home,” Steph explains.
 “It’s about building a strong team that share our values and is ready to make a real difference to the people we care for.”

 Why do we have a bespoke induction?

-Starting a role in a new home is unlike joining any other team.
+Starting a role in a new care home is unlike joining any other team.
 You’re not stepping into an existing team; you’re helping build something entirely new.

 It’s an exciting chance to make a big impact right from the start.